West Provincial Highway Projects

 Grande Prairie Bypass

 Design is complete and construction is underway to complete the bypass around Grande Prairie on Highway 43X at an estimated cost of $48 million.
-This project, which is expected to take two years, will help alleviate traffic on Highway 43 through the city of Grande Prairie.
+This project will help alleviate traffic on Highway 43 through the city of Grande Prairie.
 It will reduce congestion and improve traffic flow and safety for travellers, local residents and businesses.

 A portion of the bypass was previously constructed from the intersection of Highway 43/Highway 2 west to 116 Street.
 This project completes the remaining 12 kilometres from 116 Street to Richmond Hill (Highway 43 west of Grande Prairie).